Laura Evenepoel

 PR-intern

-Hi, I’m Lyann, a first year master vet student and at this moment PR-intern at VSDW.
+Hi, I’m Lyann, a second year master vet student and at this moment PR-intern at VSDW.
 I started my studies with an immediate focus on wildlife, and now, on my second year in VSDW, that passion has only grown.
 My interest lies in a wide variety of species, big and small, and especially in rehabilitation and reintegration of animals back into the wild.
 With VSDW I learn more and more daily about the importance and intricacies of the connection between human and animal on this earth, and how to fulfill my roll in this to the fullest.
 I’m very excited to see what else we can learn together!

 Ruben Hesters